developbio/ivf_clinic_data/README.md

 **Click on the above image to open an interactive version (you can hover over cities for more information, box-select to zoom in on a region, and watch an animated plot).**

+The data are messy and year-to-year trends aren't always consistent (some cities just fall off the map suddenly, some cities' egg-banking percentages change suddenly, etc.), see below.
+However, the overall, nation-wide longitudinal trends are consistent.

 &nbsp;

 <img src=cycle_by_type_vs_year.png>